Jonathan-C-L/landing-page/README.md

 # landing-page
-landing page for my current projects
+- will be updating this over the summer
+- currently a landing page to learn the react framework